michalkubiak98/CouchDB-NodeJS-Express-EJS/README.md

 ----

-Create a database called Customers'
+Create a database called 'Customers'

 The design document is called 'all_customers'